 Not all mares are difficult to handle during this time.
 A lot will depend on their training and basic temperament.
 If a once well-behaved mare becomes unusually moody, she may be suffering from cystic ovaries, or other health issues, which require the attention of a veterinarian.
 Moodiness aside, many mares make great beginner horses.
 Although their heat cycles can be inconvenient, it’s rarely dangerous, especially if there is no stallion around.

 For a beginner rider, there is a slight bias in favor of geldings.
 The reason for this is that geldings tend to have fewer mood swings than mares because they have no heat cycles.
 Depending on the horse’s training, temperament, and how late in life the horse was gelded, a gelding may or may not be the best choice.
 Geldings gelded late in life may still retain some of the behavioral characteristics of a stallion, although they are physically unable to reproduce.
 These horses are not a good choice for a beginner.
 A horse that was gelded early in its life will likely be the steadiest.
-These horses are better suited to beginners.

 Today, it’s unlikely you will find any truly ‘proud cut’ geldings.
 They are more likely to be cryptorchids.
 This is a procedure that renders the stallion unable to reproduce while still producing testosterone, a hormone which makes stallions more aggressive.